Using Google Maps Trip Planner in 6 Easy Steps

 3. Provides efficient routes

 Google Maps doesn’t just show you the way – it shows you the best way.
-It considers things like:
+It considers things like traffic jams, construction zones, restricted areas, and highways or tolls.

 This means you’ll spend less time on the road and more time enjoying your destination.